tushar-2223/Hotel-Management-System/README.md

 # Hotel-Management-System

 Simple hotel booking website with content management system.
-Users can book rooms for specific date.
-Admin can create, update, delete rooms details.
+Users can book rooms for specific dates.
+Admin can create, update, and delete room details.
 Admin can manage everything in the app.

 ## Video link

-<a href="https://www.youtube.com/watch?v=rKwBxxVXWkM&t=7s">click here..</a>
+<a href="https://www.youtube.com/watch?v=rKwBxxVXWkM">click here..</a>

 ## Tech Stack